appaydin/php-centos/README.md

 # PHP Centos Latest

+PHP Version: 7.4 - appaydin/php-centos

-PHP Version: 7.3 - Centos: Latest
+PHP Version: 7.3 - appaydin/php-centos:php-73

 The default directory /app is set to port 9000.
 You can check the installed plugins from the Dockerfile file.
 [Docker Config Loader](https://github.com/appaydin/docker-config-loader) was used for dynamic configuration.